 They get some vitamin D

 Cold season tends to strike during the winter months when people aren’t exposed to the sun as often as during the other seasons, and some doctors believe that’s no coincidence.
-A randomized clinical trial published in the American Journal of Clinical Nutrition found that vitamin D reduced the risk of flu infection by 50 percent in people who’d been exposed to the virus compared to a reduction of only 8 percent for people who took antiviral drugs.
-Next, try these 50 ways to avoid catching a cold this season.
+A randomized trial published in the American Journal of Clinical Nutrition found that children who took vitamin D had a lower risk of influenza A infection during flu season compared with children who took a placebo (about 11% got sick vs. 19% with placebo).
+(Here are 50 ways to avoid catching a cold this season.)